Jacob Coggins

-Jacob Coggins (born November 28, 1978 in Charlotte, North Carolina) is an American soccer player who currently plays for USASA amateur team Sporting Charlotte, run by the man the myth the legend, Matt Lichty.
+Jacob Coggins (born November 28, 1978) is an American soccer player who plays as a forward for USASA amateur team Sporting Charlotte.

 Career

 Youth

-Coggins attended Independence High School in Charlotte, North Carolina, but was not recruited by any major colleges and passed on offers from small schools.
+Born in Charlotte, North Carolina, Coggins attended Independence High School in Charlotte.
+He was not recruited by any major colleges and passed on offers from small schools.

 Professional

 While attending a community college in Charlotte in 1998, he attended to a tryout with the Wilmington Hammerheads of the USISL D-3 Pro League who offered him a contract.
 In 2000, he moved to the Charlotte Eagles.
 In 2001, the Eagles moved up to the second division USL A-League, dropping back to the USL Second Division for the 2004 season.
 That year, he was the USL-2 scoring leader and league MVP, repeating both titles in 2005, as the Eagles won the league championship.
 He suffered from injuries during the 2006 season, which limited him to fourteen games.
 However, he returned strong in 2007, again leading the USL-2 in scoring.

 On December 5, 2007, Coggins signed with the Carolina RailHawks of the USL First Division.
 He made his league debut in a 1–1 tie with the Atlanta Silverbacks on April 19, 2008.

 At the end of the season, he returned to Charlotte where he became a coach in the Eagles youth system.
 On March 31, 2009, he signed with the Eagles, and played 18 games for the team over the course of the season before being released at the end of the year.

-Coggins played the amateur team CASL Elite in the Lamar Hunt U.S. Open Cup in 2010; his team won their regional qualification group (which also featured NPSL teams FC Tulsa and Atlanta FC) before falling 4-2 to USL Second Division pro side Charleston Battery in the first round of tournament proper.
+Coggins played the amateur team CASL Elite in the Lamar Hunt U.S. Open Cup in 2010; his team won their regional qualification group (which also featured NPSL teams FC Tulsa and Atlanta FC) before falling 4–2 to USL Second Division pro side Charleston Battery in the first round of tournament proper.